-For complete specifications, please refer to the product spec sheet.
-This equipment operates optimally at +32 to $+120^{\circ}$ F (0 to $+50^{\circ}$ C), in an environment having <85% relative humidity.
-The line power frequency range is 50/60 Hz.
+For complete specifications, please refer to the enclosed Specification Sheet.
+This equipment operates optimally at +32 to +120°F (0 to +50°C), in an environment having <85% relative humidity.
+Its line power frequency range is 50/60 Hz.

-482C16 requires 10-15 VDC with 500 mA to operate.
-The unit receives power from a supplied 12 VDC universal AC power adaptor.
+482C54 and 482C64 require 10-15 VDC with 500 mA to operate.
+In turn, they supply up to 20 mA and 24 VDC to connected ICP® sensors or in-line charge converters.
+The units receive power from a supplied 12 VDC universal AC power adaptor.

 1-2.
-Model 482C16 System Description
+System Description

-Model 482C16 is a four-channel, bench top signal conditioner designed to interface measurement signals to readout or recording devices.
-The unit provides up to 20 mA of constant current excitation to power ICP[®] sensors and in-line charge converters.
+Models 482C54 and 482C64 are four-channel, bench top signal conditioner designed to interface measurement signals to readout or recording devices.
+The units provide up to 20 mA of constant current excitation to power ICP® sensors and in-line charge converters.
+The models can also accept a direct charge input.
+A calibration input is included on each model that is connected to a 1,000 pF capacitor.
 Other features include incremental gain, a front panel keypad and display, BNC jack inputs and outputs and an RS-232 port for computer control.
+Model 482C64 includes an Ethernet port as an additional option for computer control (the only difference between the two models).

-List of 482C16 features:
+List of 482C54 and 482C64 features:

-- ICP[®] and voltage sensor input

-- Incremental gain, x0.1 x200 (step of .1)

-- Front panel keypad and display

-- RS-232 interface for computer control with supplied MCSC software (PCB part EE75)

-- 12-bit accuracy signal conditioning

-- Input fault and overload LED

-- Variable ICP[®] source current, up to 20 mA per channel

-- Illuminator lights and a power button on the front panel

-- Rear panel BNC jack input/output connectors

-- Non-volatile memory
+- ICP[®], Voltage and Charge sensor input - Incremental gain, x0.1 x200 (step of .1) - Front panel keypad and display - 10 kHz low pass output filter (fourth order) - External calibration input (1,000 pF capacitor) - RS-232 interface for computer control with supplied MCSC software - 12-bit accuracy signal conditioning - Input fault and overload LED - Variable ICP® source current, up to 20 mA per channel - Illuminator lights and a power button on the front panel - Rear panel BNC jack input/output connectors - Non-Volatile Memory

-1-2.1 Model 482C16 ICP[®] Input/Output Mode
+1-2.1 Input/Output Mode

-482C16 contains a regulated 24 VDC power supply that provides constant current for up to 4 individual channels.
+482C54 and 482C64 contain a regulated 24 VDC power supply that provides constant current for up to 4 individual channels.
 Both the output and input connections utilize BNC connectors and are brought out through the rear panel.